laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 # Firmware architecture

-All current variants of the DIY RC Light Controller use Microchip PIC 16 micro-controllers.
+The MK1, MK2 and MK3 variants of the DIY RC Light Controller use Microchip PIC 16 micro-controllers.

 The firmware is written in Assembler, using the open source [gputils](http://gputils.sourceforge.net/).